CodeYourFuture/wordpress-module/lesson1.md

 We will start with a very basic theme and improve it as we go along.

 > Exercise: Download the [Minimalist theme](https://github.com/carmemias/minimalist-theme), install and activate it in your local WordPress install.

+> Exercise: If the WordPress core version is less than 5.0.0., install the Gutenberg plugin.

 > Exercise: Create the pages (`Home`, `About Us`, `Contact Us` and `Blog`), 2 posts for the blog and a menu.
 Add useful widgets to the sidebar.